MATILDA

 The Government has defined the historic environment as:

 ‘All aspects of the environment resulting from the interaction between people and places through time, including surviving physical remains of past human activity, whether visible, buried or submerged, and landscaped and planted or managed flora.'
-A snapshot of the heritage that can be found within Wealden includes:

 - Evidence for human settlement and activity from Prehistoric through to Post Medieval Periods.